 To evaluate the generalizability of the hierarchical multi-agent architecture, we conducted zero-shot tests on three LLMs of different scales: GPT-OSS 20B, Qwen3-8B, and Phi4-14B.
+All models were deployed on a single NVIDIA A100 GPU with 60 parallel threads for concurrent processing.
+The maximum number of dialogue turns was set to 30 rounds per consultation session; samples that failed to complete all three task groups ($T_1$, $T_2$, and $T_3$) within this limit were classified as failures.
-The results (Figure \ref{fig:news}) show that our framework can guide all models to complete multi-turn medical consultations without any task-specific fine-tuning, highlighting its model-agnostic nature.

-Specifically, the powerful GPT-OSS 20B achieved the most stable and reliable performance under the framework's coordination, with the lowest number of unfinished cases.
-The combined unfinished count for $T_2$ and $T_3$ tasks by GPT-OSS 20B was only 55.43\% of that achieved by Qwen3-8B and merely 8.08\% of Phi4-14B's unfinished cases, demonstrating superior task completion capability.
-Interestingly, Qwen3-8B demonstrated remarkable efficiency in task execution.
-It completed both $T_2$ and $T_3$ tasks with fewer average rounds compared to GPT-OSS 20B.
+The results (Figure~\ref{fig:news}) demonstrate that our framework successfully guided all models to complete multi-turn medical consultations without any task-specific fine-tuning, highlighting its model-agnostic nature.
+GPT-OSS 20B achieved the most stable and reliable performance, with the lowest number of unfinished cases.
+The combined unfinished count for $T_2$ and $T_3$ tasks by GPT-OSS 20B was only 55.43\% of that achieved by Qwen3-8B and merely 8.08\% of Phi4-14B's unfinished cases.

+Notably, Qwen3-8B demonstrated remarkable efficiency in task execution, completing both $T_2$ and $T_3$ tasks with fewer average rounds compared to GPT-OSS 20B.
 This efficiency advantage may be attributed to Qwen3-8B's stronger Chinese language capabilities, which are particularly relevant for our medical consultation scenarios.
 However, its lower completion rate compared to GPT-OSS 20B suggests that superior reasoning abilities remain crucial for ensuring task success.
-For Phi4-14B, the overall performance lagged behind both GPT-OSS 20B and Qwen3-8B, which may be related to its earlier release date (Phi4-14B was released in 2024, while GPT-OSS 20B and Qwen3-8B were released in 2025).
-Despite this limitation, the framework still exhibited strong robustness and fault tolerance, successfully guiding Phi4-14B to complete a considerable number of cases rather than failing entirely.
+For Phi4-14B, overall performance lagged behind both GPT-OSS 20B and Qwen3-8B, which may relate to its earlier release date.
+Despite this limitation, the framework exhibited strong robustness, successfully guiding Phi4-14B to complete a considerable number of cases.

-All models required more rounds to complete the more complex $T_3$ tasks, which is consistent with expectations and further validates the soundness of the evaluation design.
-The experimental results demonstrate that the system maintains effectiveness across different models, and notably, task completion success rate does not solely depend on model parameter size but rather correlates more strongly with language-specific capabilities and general reasoning abilities.
+All models required more rounds to complete the more complex $T_3$ tasks, consistent with expectations and validating the soundness of our evaluation design.
+These results demonstrate that task completion success rate does not solely depend on model parameter size but rather correlates more strongly with language-specific capabilities and general reasoning abilities.